alphafiiitz/alphafiiitz/README.md

 I am alphafitz, interested in blockchain, smart contracts, DeFi, blockchain security, etc., curious about everything happening in the blockchain world.

+Some of my notes are in www.alphafitz.com.

-Welcome to the dark forest.
+Welcome to the dark forest and have fun:)

 Stay suspicious, stay curious.